-ἄπιστος-without faith
+ἄπιστος - without faith

-In Matthew 17:17, a man came to Jesus and kneeled before Him, saying, "Lord, have mercy on my son," because he selenizes (σεληνιάζεται-present middle/passive indicative, third singular) and badly (κακῶς) suffers, falling into the fire and water.
+In Matthew 17:17, a man came to Jesus and kneeled before Him, saying, "Lord, have mercy on my son," because he selenizes and badly suffers, falling into the fire and water.
 Previously, the learners of Jesus were unable to help the boy.
-Jesus then answered, "O generation unbelieving (ἄπιστος) and perverted (διεστραμμένη-perfect middle/passive participle, vocative feminine singular), how long will I be with you.
+Jesus then answered, "O generation unbelieving and perverted, 17 how long will I be with you.
 Bring him to Me here."
-Jesus rebuked (ἐπετίμησεν-aorist active indicative, third singular) him and went out (ἐξῆλθεν-aorist active indicative, third singular) from him the demon and he was healed (ἐθεραπεύθη - aorist passive indicative, third singular) from that hour.
+Jesus rebuked him and went out from him the demon and he was healed from that hour.
 Psychologically, Jesus confronted His generation's lack of faith in Him.
-While Jesus was on the mountain of transfiguration with three learners, His other learners were unable to cast out the demon.
-Jesus isolated the spiritual problem to a lack of faith (ἄπιστος).
+While Jesus was on the mountain of transfiguration with three learners.
+His other learners were unable to cast out the demon.
+Jesus isolated the spiritual problem to a lack of faith.
 Jesus had already given His learners authority over demons.
 Psychologically, Jesus pointed to His generations lack of faith.
 They did not believe God.
 The father of the demoniac did not believe Jesus could heal because He was not present.
 Jesus confronted that lack of faith directly.
 He questioned how long He must be with them.
 Jesus knew exactly how long, so the question was rhetorical, sending a message to the father of the demoniac and the others in the crowd.
 Likewise, Jesus asked how long must He bear with them.
 Jesus wanted to demonstrate His power over the demon, but far more He wanted His generation to understand and believe that God the Father sanctified the Son and sent Him into the world as Savior.
-His generation refused to believe in them, even after all the works of powers He demonstrated along with His authoritative teaching and personal love.
+His generation refused to believe in them, even after all the works